RLoris/lib-ng-opengallery/ng-opengallery/projects/ng-opengallery/README.md

 * Different layouts to choose from and customise the way you want it (simple, catalog, carousel, masonry)
 * Include a media viewer modal to click and view the media (diaporama support, keystroke support)
 * Automatically hides media when they cannot be loaded
+* Detect dynamically new changes in medias and adapt itself

 # How to use